CustomerSure

 There are any number of reasons why we all, from time to time, feel like we’ve not been treated fairly.

-When your company receives a negative review, you’re left with two options:
+When your company gets a negative review, you have two options:

 1. Ignore the comment at the risk of visitors deeming you uncaring towards service issues.